Towards a Unified View on Visual Parameter-Efficient Transfer Learning: Experiments

 Table \ref{tab:comparison_petls} shows the results of different PETL techniques.
 From the results of four baseline methods, full-tuning performs the best for the large-scale dataset SSv2, whereas tuning the FC layer achieves superior performance over other PETL techniques on HMDB51.
 This is due to the fact that downstream tasks with relatively larger scale datasets are more parameter hungry for good convergence.
 On the contrary, small datasets can make good use of the knowledge from the source domain with slight effort of adaption via an FC layer.
 Here, a question regarding the effect of this FC layer when using it together with other PETL techniques has not been investigated.
 As this FC layer having small amount of tunable parameters can already make a big difference, performing better than full-tuning and other PETL techniques and rendering them not effective for small-scale datasets.
 As such, we further examine this question in Section \ref{subsec:effect_fc_layer}.

 We test different amount of parameters adjusted by $s_{bottle}$, taking its values to $32$, $64$, $128$ and $256$.
-The second group of results in Table \ref{tab:comparison_petls} shows that larger values of $s_{bottle}$ can benefit the fine-tuning with slightly more overhead of parameters on large-scale datasets such as SSv2.
-All results of our Swin-BAPAT outperform the state-of-the-art AdaptFormer-Swin with a big margin (using the smallest value $s_{bottle}=32$ can outperform AdaptFormer-Swin by almost $25\%$).
+The second and third groups (without or with Adapter, respectively) of results in Table \ref{tab:comparison_petls} shows that larger values of $s_{bottle}$ can benefit the fine-tuning with slightly more overhead of parameters on large-scale datasets such as SSv2.
+All results of our Swin-BAPAT outperform the state-of-the-art AdaptFormer-Swin with a big margin (using the smallest value $s_{bottle}=32$ can improve AdaptFormer-Swin by almost $25\%$).
+While without using Adapter, our method still outperforms baselines AdaptFormer-Swin and BitFit with roughly similar amount of parameters.
 When $s_{bottle}$ is larger than $64$, our Swin-BAPAT starts to perform better than full-tuning on both datasets with proper parameter-accuracy trade-off, validating the effectiveness of our Swin-BAPAT for PETL.